antirez/rax/README.md

 ## Modifying the radix tree while iterating

-In order to be efficient, the Rax iterators cache the exact node we are at, so that at the next iteration step, it can start from where it left.
+In order to be efficient, the Rax iterator caches the exact node we are at, so that at the next iteration step, it can start from where it left.
-However inside the iterator there is all the state in order to re-seek again in case the cached node pointers are no longer valid.
+However an iterator has sufficient state in order to re-seek again in case the cached node pointers are no longer valid.
 This problem happens when we want to modify a radix tree during an iteration.
 A common pattern is, for instance, deleting all the elements that match a given condition.

-Fortunately there is a very simple way to do this, and the efficiency cost is only payed as needed, that is, only when actually the tree is modified.
+Fortunately there is a very simple way to do this, and the efficiency cost is only paid as needed, that is, only when the tree is actually modified.
-The solution consists into seeking again the iterator, with the current key, once the tree is modified, like in the following example:
+The solution consists of seeking the iterator again, with the current key, once the tree is modified, like in the following example:

     while(raxNext(&iter,...)) {